Geizhals

 Geizhals, known in English as Skinflint Price Comparison, is a feature and price comparison website, focusing on, but not limited to, the German-speaking area.
 The product filters are managed by an editorial board.
-For notebooks it has 150 filters, and offers for each product type up to more than 100 different offers from online stores.
+For notebooks it has 150 filters, and offers for the most common products more than 100 different sellers for the identical product.

 Scope

 Usage

 The database of products is set up by editorial members.
 Consumers can find hardware (e.g. notebooks, smartphones, cables, printers), software, electronics, household appliances, sports goods, and drugstore wares.
 It offers filtering for technical features, such as number and version of USB-ports or version of the operating system, specification sheets, test reports, product ratings, price historiy, warehouse stock, shipping costs and rating of the traders.
 Geizhals is an intermediary between consumer and traders, helping consumers find products and vendors for it.

 Importance

 Geizhals is an Austrian company focusing on the Austrian, German, British and Polish customers.
 Geizhals.at has monthly about 3.5 million unique clients, 2.4 million products, 280000 traders.
 Geizhals.at together with Geizhals.de has 12 Mio. visitors.
 In July 2019 Geizhals.at was on the 41 Position in the Austrian Alexa Rank.
 Alongside Herold (white pages and yellow pages) and GMX (Mail) – Geizhals is one of the most commonly visited Austrian service providers, and is the marked-leader for price-comparisons in Austria.